 The baritone Florian Conze was born in Lüdenscheid and received his first singing lessons from Franziska Förster and Marina Unruh.

 In the winter semester 2014/15, he began a bachelor’s programme in Voice with Professor Thomas Heyer at the Hochschule für Musik und Darstellende Kunst Frankfurt am Main (University of Music and Performing Arts Frankfurt am Main) and graduated with distinction.
 Since the winter semester 2018/19 he has been studying in the master's programme Concert, also with Professor Heyer in Frankfurt.
-Master classes with Professor Klesie Kelly-Moog, Professor Marga Schiml, Judith Lindenbaum, Professor Helmut Deutsch and Franz Hawlata completed his education.
+Master classes with KS Professor Brigitte Fassbaender, Professor Klesie Kelly-Moog, Professor Marga Schiml, Judith Lindenbaum, Professor Helmut Deutsch and Franz Hawlata completed his education.
+During the COVID pandemic, he was featured in Angel Blue's virtual recitals and committed in her international group of students "Generation next".

 Solo concerts have taken him to the Tonhalle Düsseldorf, the Stadttheater Ingolstadt, the Zeughaus Neuss, the König Pilsener Arena Oberhausen, the Mozartsaal of the Alte Oper Frankfurt am Main and the Philharmonie Essen.